onap/archived-appc/docs/APPC CDT Guide/APPC CDT Guide.rst

 Option: Using MERGE to automatically create a template from a parameter name-value pair file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The APPC Design Tool also provides a way to create a template from an
+APPC CDT also provides a way to create a template from an
 existing parameter name-value pair file.
 This is useful when the
 configuration of the VNF has changed.
 Rather than manually recreating
 the template, you can use the MERGE function to automatically add